Subsidiary

-The subsidiary can be a company (usually with limited liability) and may be a government- or state-owned enterprise.
-They are a common feature of modern business life, and most multinational corporations organize their operations in this way.
+Subsidiaries are a common feature of modern business, and most multinational corporations organize their operations via the creation and purchase of subsidiary companies.
 Examples of holding companies are Berkshire Hathaway, Jefferies Financial Group, The Walt Disney Company, Warner Bros.
-Discovery, or Citigroup; as well as more focused companies such as IBM, Xerox, and Microsoft.
+Discovery, and Citigroup, which have subsidiaries involved in many different fields.
+More focused companies include IBM, Xerox, and Microsoft; they and their subsidiaries primarily operate within the tech sector.
 These, and others, organize their businesses into national and functional subsidiaries, often with multiple levels of subsidiaries.